-The Nazi War Merit Cross Second Class.
+The Nazi War Merit Cross Second Class

 The Plane: Post Bail-Out

 Bailey, using a voice radio, had called for escort fighters to come back to help the crippled ship as it faced the German fighters.
 Once all the crew had bailed out—except for Bailey and Hall—four P-51 Mustangs came back and scared off the 14 Me-109s.
-Dad said, by that stage in the war, the Luftwaffe pilots were very green and didn’t want to tangle with Mustangs.
+Dad said that in that stage in the war, the Luftwaffe pilots were very green and didn’t want to tangle with Mustangs.